-Liz Owen received her B.S. from the School of Speech at Northwestern University, where she majored in Theatre and Communications.
-Upon graduation, Liz served as the Managing Director of Chicago's Jeff Award-winning Lookingglass Theatre Company, then she returned to New York to complete her post-graduate work at New Actors Workshop, where her teachers included film and theatre director Mike Nichols and Second City founder Paul Sills.
+Liz Owen received her B.S. from the School of Communications at Northwestern University, and completed post-graduate work at New Actors Workshop, where her teachers included film and theatre director Mike Nichols and Second City founder Paul Sills.

-After graduation, she headed back to Chicago.
-There she helped co-found--and spent three years as the Executive Director of--FilmBureau, a nonprofit organization dedicated to supporting, promoting, and unifying the Chicago film community.
-She also served as the Chicago scout for Next Wave Films, the Independent Film Channel's finishing funds company.
-Upon relocating to Los Angeles from Chicago, she turned her attention full time to film production, eventually finding a creative home in film publicity at Paramount Pictures.
-After an extended family leave to stay home with her newborn twins, Liz left Paramount to instead work as an independent communications and PR consultant, working primarily with entertainment and nonprofit clients.
+She served as the first Managing Director of Chicago's Tony Award-winning Lookingglass Theatre, and founded--and spent three years as the Executive Director of--FilmBureau, a nonprofit organization dedicated to supporting, promoting, and unifying the Chicago film community.
+She and her family relocated to Los Angeles, where Liz shifted from nonprofit communications and management to entertainment publicity and communications in the National Film Publicty department at Paramount Pictures.
+After an extended family leave to stay home with her newborn twins, Liz worked as an independent communications and PR consultant, working with both entertainment and nonprofit clients.